cs-course/data-center-course/data-center-2021-obs.md

 - [What is Object Storage?](https://www.snia.org/education/what-is-object-storage)
   - Object storage often supports meta-data.
     - This is data that is part of the object, but that is in addition to the object ID and the data.
-    - It is often expressed as an attribute-value pair; for instance, an attribute of COLOR in our collection of objects may have the value RED for some objects and BLUE for others.
+    - It is often expressed as an **attribute-value pair**; for instance, an attribute of COLOR in our collection of objects may have the value RED for some objects and BLUE for others.
-    - These permit collections of objects, individually addressable by their object ID, to be searched, filtered and read in groups without needing to know the specific object IDs.
+    - These permit collections of objects, individually addressable by their object ID, **to be searched, filtered and read in groups** without needing to know the specific object IDs.

 ---